 LSMT recognises that for many mature students with previous training or experience, a three-year course is unnecessary and that with an intensive and focused approach within the right environment, talented individuals can become highly employable within a year.

-In an increasingly competitive industry the success of a vocational course must be measured by the employment record of its graduates.
+The success of a vocational course must be measured by the employment record of its graduates.

-In other areas of the industry, Danny Walters is the recipient of Best Newcomer at the National Television Awards (2018) for his portrayal of Keanu Taylor in Eastenders, Luke Newton is Colin Bridgerton in the Netflix series Bridgerton, Nancy Sullivan recently appeared with Ricky Gervais in Afterlife (Netflix) and as Pam Sharp in Call The Midwife (BBC), and Olivia Chenery portrayed Beth Roscoe in Silent Witness -Two Spirits (BBC) and Isla Fairfield in Endeavour (ITV).
+In other areas of the industry, Danny Walters is the recipient of Best Newcomer at the National Television Awards (2018) for his portrayal of Keanu Taylor in Eastenders, Luke Newton is Colin Bridgerton in the Netflix series Bridgerton, Nancy Sullivan appeared with Ricky Gervais in Afterlife (Netflix) and as Pam Sharp in Call The Midwife (BBC), and Olivia Chenery portrayed Beth Roscoe in Silent Witness -Two Spirits (BBC) and Isla Fairfield in Endeavour (ITV).

 At LSMT we ensure that students are given the best opportunity to succeed by arranging private auditions with a selection of top agents, in order to secure representation.
 The agents are able to select which material they hear from each student’s portfolio, as well as have the invaluable opportunity of meeting the person face to face.
 We have learned that this approach is far more effective than the usual showcase format.

 During the final term, students are instructed in CV preparation, photographic sessions, self-employment tax status, and audition technique, to ensure they are well prepared for the Industry.

 LSMT was founded by Glenn Lee in 1995 to cater for the growing demand in the industry for an intensive training in Musical Theatre for the mature student, and from the outset earned an enviable reputation for training of the highest calibre.